Epsilon Eridani: Debris disc

+Dust is also present closer to the star.
 Observations from NASA's Spitzer Space Telescope suggest that Epsilon Eridani actually has two asteroid belts and a cloud of exozodiacal dust.
 The latter is an analogue of the zodiacal dust that occupies the plane of the Solar System.
 One belt sits at approximately the same position as the one in the Solar System, orbiting at a distance of 3.00 ± 0.75 au from Epsilon Eridani, and consists of silicate grains with a diameter of 3 μm and a combined mass of about 1018 kg.
 If the planet Epsilon Eridani b exists then this belt is unlikely to have had a source outside the orbit of the planet, so the dust may have been created by fragmentation and cratering of larger bodies such as asteroids.
 The second, denser belt, most likely also populated by asteroids, lies between the first belt and the outer comet disk.
 The structure of the belts and the dust disk suggests that more than two planets in the Epsilon Eridani system are needed to maintain this configuration.

-In an alternative scenario, the exozodiacal dust may be generated in an outer belt that is orbiting between 55 and 90 au from Epsilon Eridani and has an assumed mass of 10−3 times the mass of Earth.
+In an alternative scenario, the exozodiacal dust may be generated in the outer belt.
 This dust is then transported inward past the orbit of Epsilon Eridani b.
 When collisions between the dust grains are taken into account, the dust will reproduce the observed infrared spectrum and brightness.
 Outside the radius of ice sublimation, located beyond 10 au from Epsilon Eridani where the temperatures fall below 100 K, the best fit to the observations occurs when a mix of ice and silicate dust is assumed.
 Inside this radius, the dust must consist of silicate grains that lack volatiles.

 The inner region around Epsilon Eridani, from a radius of 2.5 AU inward, appears to be clear of dust down to the detection limit of the 6.5 m MMT telescope.
 Grains of dust in this region are efficiently removed by drag from the stellar wind, while the presence of a planetary system may also help keep this area clear of debris.
 Still, this does not preclude the possibility that an inner asteroid belt may be present with a combined mass no greater than the asteroid belt in the Solar System.